graphile/graphile.github.io/src/pages/postgraphile/extending.md

 ### Writing Plugins

-- To add new fields and types, [check out `makeExtendSchemaPlugin`](/postgraphile/make-extend-schema-plugin/)
+* To add new fields and types, [check out `makeExtendSchemaPlugin`](/postgraphile/make-extend-schema-plugin/)
-- To change how fields and types are automatically named, [check out `makeAddInflectorsPlugin`](/postgraphile/make-add-inflectors-plugin/)
+* To change how fields and types are automatically named, [check out `makeAddInflectorsPlugin`](/postgraphile/make-add-inflectors-plugin/)
+* To change how fields are resolved, [check out `makeWrapResolversPlugin`](/postgraphile/make-wrap-resolvers-plugin/)
+* To make certain fields nullable or non-nullable, [check out `makeChangeNullabilityPlugin`](/postgraphile/make-change-nullability-plugin/)
+* To process the generated schema, for example to run it through a third-party tool such as `graphql-shield`, [check out `makeProcessSchemaPlugin`](/postgraphile/make-process-schema-plugin/)
-- For everything else, you can [write raw Graphile Engine plugins](/postgraphile/extending-raw/)
+* For everything else, you can [write raw Graphile Engine plugins](/postgraphile/extending-raw/)

 ### Loading Plugins